Counter-terrorism in Malaysia

 Counter-terrorism in Malaysia is a series of measures implemented in Malaysia to detect and prevent terrorism as well as to minimise damages from such terrorist acts should they occur.
 These measures involve all levels of security services including military, police, border and infrastructure security, civil defence, medical readiness and psychological preparedness.
 Malaysia also participates actively in international counter-terrorism efforts.
-Malaysia has experienced sustained terrorism threats from 1948 until 1989, particularly from the Malayan Communist Party.
-The Internal Security Act 1960 (repealed 2012, replaced with Security Offences (Special Measures) Act 2012 was enacted to prevent terrorism in Malaysia.
+The Internal Security Act 1960 (ISA) was the first major anti-terrorism legislation in Malaysia.
+In 2012, it was replaced by Security Offences (Special Measures) Act 2012 (SOSMA).

 Need for legislation

 Due to the nature of modern terrorism threats, it is no longer feasible to rely on the existing criminal law provisions.
 With information travel across the globe in a matter of minutes, evidences are getting more and more obscure and personal liberty is being misused, it is imperative for the Malaysian Government to enact a separate law to deal specifically with terrorism threats.

 Generally, the need for anti-terrorism laws can be summarised as below: